 Their Cabernet Sauvignon is sourced from the rockiest part of their vineyard located in the southeastern part of their property directly next to the Silverado Trail.
 They treat the rocks here with respect – they are never removed from the vineyard, rather they accumulate underneath the vines.
 Rem refers this block as their cobblestone block.
 One can see why he refers to it as such – immediately when walking through the vines.

-The 2017 Tench Vineyards Oakville Cabernet Sauvignon is deep ruby in color; offers a very aromatically intriguing bouquet including of ripe dark cherry, plum, dried black fig, black licorice, old cedar box, a clove/cardamom spice note and Graham Cracker.
+The 2017 Tench Vineyards Oakville Cabernet Sauvignon is deep ruby in color; the bouquet is intriguing including of ripe dark cherry, plum, dried black fig, black licorice, old cedar box, a clove/cardamom spice note and Graham cracker.
 Features a plush and supple mouth feel across the palate with flavors of plum, blackberry and a hint of lingering cedar and dried tobacco leaf.
 The tannins are very finely dispersed, rounded and are slightly chalk-like in their textural feel.
-This wine glides across the palate with its velvet-like feel; it is wonderful balanced.
+This wine glides across the palate with its velvet-like feel; it is wonderfully balanced.

 And Tench Vineyards produces a very limited production Cabernet Franc bottled under the Tench Vineyards Ardeomo label.